jfhbrook/public/omsxctl/README.md

 ## development

-things are pretty informal. the program doesn't have a lot of surface area to unit test - heck, the entire thing is in a single line right now. but otherwise `cargo run` and friends work.
+things are pretty informal. the program doesn't have a lot of surface area to unit test - heck, the entire thing is in a single file right now. but otherwise `cargo run` and friends work.

 I don't see a *ton* of feature work on this project going forward. the biggest